paulyuk/FunctionsMcpTool/README.md

     ```shell
     azd init --template functions-quickstart-dotnet-mcp-azd
     ```
+    >**NYI** `azd init` will not work until we publish this to Awesome AZD Gallery.
+For now just clone this repo.

     Supply an environment name, such as `mcpquickstart` when prompted.
 In `azd`, the environment is used to maintain a unique deployment context for your app.

 ## Prepare your local environment

+An Azure Storage Emulator is needed for this particular sample because we will save and get snippets from blob storage.

 1. Start Azurite